 by John Clayson

 Colin Walker was born in Leicester on 3rd November 1930.
 After studying at the Bath Academy of Art he returned to his home city as Head of Art at Mundella Boys' School.
 In the late 1960s his career took him to Bicester School in Oxfordshire.
 He also lectured for Warwick University, training a new generation of art teachers, before retiring to North Wales.

 Colin was a master of the medium of black and white photography, combining dramatic viewpoints with a keenly observed sense of the interplay of light and shade, shape and composition to create emotive views of the steam railway.
 Above all, his photographs exemplify the art of creating 'mood' in a monochrome image.

-One of his most evocative works is Main Line Lament of 1973, a moving tribute in pictures and words to the men and traditions of the Great Central main line between Sheffield and London.
+One of his most evocative works is Main Line Lament, a moving tribute in pictures and words to the men and traditions of the Great Central main line between Sheffield and London.
 It was published following the route's run-down and closure in the 1950s and 1960s; the author remarks, in his poignant introduction, 'This has been a sad book to prepare.'
 Colin was Vice President of the Great Central Railway Society.
 Several of the A3 locomotives he photographed on trains such as The Master Cutler were transferred to Grantham when express services were withdrawn from the GC section.

 Colin Walker's work has featured in two public exhibitions.
 The first was Tribute to Steam, featuring 145 prints, which opened at Leicester's civic Museum & Art Gallery at New Walk in 1967.
 Later in the year the exhibition toured to Grantham, where it could be seen at the Public Library and Museum between 4th and 30th December.